roost-io/ballot/README.md

 ## About project

-Voting application contains various frontend and backend microservices.
+Voting application contains various frontend and backend micadadroservices.
 These microservices are deployed and are available over ingress in Roost Cluster.

 ### Voter